 Creating this graphic might be one of the most important things you do for your channel because it helps boost your other social channels and can make you money if you use affiliate/sponsor links or include a virtual tip jar.

-The optimal size for your info panel is 320 x 100 pixels.
+The optimal twitch panel size for your info panel is 320 x 100 pixels.
 Check out our templates to get started on creating your panel with the correct panel sizes!

 Here’s an example of an awesome info panel with lots of external links.